 The Direct Care concentration allows the students to explore careers focused on changing the health status of the patient over time.

 Health professionals in this concentration work directly with patients; they may provide care, treatment, counseling and health education information.
+After successful completion of the Classroom instructions on skills and Medical Terminology, student will go to clinical area to use knowledge and apply to Patient Care.
 Clinical experience requires students to obtain the Hepatitis B Vaccination, Flu Shot, and TB Test.
-After successful completion of the Classroom instructions on skills and Medical Terminology, student will go to clinical area to use knowledge and apply to Patient Care.
+(Due to the pandemic facilities may require immunization for COVID-19.)

 What are the classes about?